Construction Guidelines for Scanning Fabry-Perot Interferometer Kit 1

 swing will produce up to 60 V p-p with the PZT floating, which is way

-area of around 2x2mm.
-This can be connected via shielded cable directly
+The PD can be connected via shielded cable directly

 to the vertical input of your scope with a 10K ohm load resistor.

 However, it is better to connect the PD in series with the load resistor

 and back-bias it with a few volts (e.g., a 9 V battery).
 With back bias,

 the response (across the load resistor) will be linear up to several mW.

 Confirm that the PD is responding to light.
 Room light will suffice, but

 a better test source is a dimmable LED flashlight.
 These use Pulse Width

 Modulation (PWM) to chop the light output and a pulsed waveform should be

 For initial setup, leave the entire photodiode uncovered.
 Once there